Home Nations

-Home Nations is a collective terminology in sport usually referring to England, Northern Ireland, Scotland and Wales.
-When a sport is governed by a council representing the island of Ireland, such as the Irish Rugby Football Union (IRFU), the term can refer to the nations of the constituent countries on the island of Great Britain (England, Scotland and Wales) and the island of Ireland as a whole.
+Home Nations (also Home Countries) is a collective term, used particularly in sports, referring to the four countries of the United Kingdom: England, Northern Ireland, Scotland and Wales.
+In sports where Northern Ireland is governed as part of an All-Ireland team together with the Republic of Ireland, such as under the Irish Rugby Football Union (IRFU), the term may include the island of Ireland as a whole, alongside England, Scotland and Wales (which make up Great Britain).
 The term was originally used when the whole island of Ireland was part of the United Kingdom.
-The synonymous Home Countries (not to be confused with the home counties) is also sometimes used.

 Association football

 In association football, the Home Nations originally referred to the then four national teams of the United Kingdom: England, Ireland, Scotland and Wales.
 Today, the term refers to the teams of England, Northern Ireland, Scotland and Wales – the teams that contested the British Home Championship until 1984 – although references to the Home Nations sometimes erroneously include the Republic of Ireland team.